-For additional questions/concerns regarding accommodated testing, please contact the Accommodated Test Coordinator Robin Paulson at 303.556.3300.
+For additional questions/concerns regarding accommodated testing, please contact Robin Paulson, the accommodated test coordinator, at 303.556.3300.

-- Metro State students must also set up an appointment with CCD's Accessibility Center.
+- Metropolitan State University of Denver students must also set up an appointment with CCD's Accessibility Center.
 If you have an accommodation letter from the Access Center, please bring this letter and any documentation to your CCD intake appointment to expedite the process.

 - Schedule your test in person at the Accessibility Center in Confluence Building, room 121.
-Hours: Monday thru Friday: 8:00 a.m. - 5:00 p.m.
+Hours are Monday through Friday, 8:00 a.m. - 5:00 p.m.

 - Request an appointment.
 Please note that the appointment date and time is not set until you have received a confirmation email from the Accessibility Center.